Lynn Fitch: Mississippi Attorney General

 In 2021, in Dobbs v.
 Jackson Women's Health Organization, she requested that the Supreme Court overturn Roe v.
 Wade, a 1970s landmark abortion case.
 She called Roe v.
 Wade "egregiously wrong" and argued that the Court should allow a new Mississippi state law banning abortions after 15 weeks to come into effect.
 Fitch has argued that a ban on abortion would empower women and that abortion prevents women from reaching their full potential.
 Oral argument on behalf of Mississippi was delivered by Fitch's solicitor general, Scott Stewart.
 Outside the Supreme Court, the attorney general's office hosted a rally entitled "Empower Women Promote Life."
 In the months leading up to the oral arguments in the Dobbs case, Fitch authored a series of op-eds arguing against abortion.
 Her writing was published in the Wall Street Journal, USA Today, Dallas Morning News, The Washington Post, and (together with Monica Sparks, President of Democrats for Life of America) The Hill.
 Under Fitch, the Mississippi AG's office contracted to pay a D.C. law firm, as well as a Birmingham, Alabama public relations firm and an Alexandria, Virginia-based public relations consultant, up to $558,000 to support her efforts to defend Mississippi laws restricting abortion access.

+In 2023, Fitch declined to defend Mississippi's long-standing vaccination requirements against lawsuits by anti-vaccine groups.
+Mississippi's vaccine requirements had resulted in one of the highest vaccination rates in the United States, with 99% of kindergarteners being immunized.
+It is rare for an Attorney General to decline to defend a state law.

+As Attorney General of Mississippi, Fitch has been accused of awarding contracts to campaign donors in what appears to be a "pay-to-play" arrangement.

+Fitch is affiliated with the National Association of Attorneys General.